DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ---

-#### Kubernetes Services

-* Abstraction which defines a set of PODs
-  * including access- and restart policies

----

 #### DNS

 * Kubernetes runs it's own DNS service for all containers, giving them access to individual containers and PODs